Matsue Castle 松江城

 A chronicle of a rare event

-Jozan Inari-jinja Shrine is the start and endpoint of the Horanenya Matsuri, a three-day festival involving decorated boats filled with musicians that is one of the three great boat festivals of Japan.
-Taking place only every 12 years, the next will be in 2021, but at the nearby Horanenya Museum you can find out all about it and watch videos of this event which fills the city with visitors.
+Jozan Inari-jinja Shrine is the start and endpoint of the Horan-enya Festival, a three-day event involving decorated boats filled with musicians and dancers that is one of the three great boat festivals of Japan.
+Taking place only every 10 years, the next will be in 2029, but at the nearby Horanenya Museum you can find out all about it and watch videos of this event which fills the city with visitors.

 A mansion built for an emperor